 The job is dusty and sweaty, and with a second person helping you, you can expect it to be a two-day job.
 So, doing it yourself, you’ll save roughly $1,000 and then the savings on your energy bills will up as much as 25 percent!
 Don’t forget to check for tax credit too.

 So, blown in insulation, is it safe?

 Fiberglass blown-in insulation, after it has been professionally installed, is safe.
 If you’re doing your own insulating, you’ll want to dress appropriately in long sleeves, gloves, masks, and eye gear.
 Cellulose blown-in insulation is safe too.
 This chemically treated recycled paper insulation is treated with permanent fire resistance and is approved by all building codes.

 Which is better, blown in insulation or spray foam?

-Blow-in insulation won’t expand like spray foam insulation, which cuts back on its efficiency, if you’re doing your own installation.
-A professional that has the proper equipment, experience, and training know the precise method to get blown in insulation to all the corners of the attic.
-Blown in insulation is easier to install in existing homes instead of in-construction.
+Blow-in insulation won’t expand like spray foam insulation, which cuts back on its efficiency if you’re doing your own installation.
+A professional that has the proper equipment, experience, and training knows the precise method to get blown-in insulation to all the corners of the attic.
+Blown-in insulation is easier to install in existing homes instead of in construction.

-Spray foam insulation is more expensive, for 1,200 square foot home, you’re looking at a $4,000 job minimum, and it isn’t that much more energy efficient than other types of insulation.
+Spray foam insulation is more expensive, for a 1,200 square foot home, you’re looking at a $4,000 job minimum, and it isn’t that much more energy-efficient than other types of insulation.
 The upsell to spray foam is the moisture resistance it offers.